wp-plugins/disqus-latest-comments/readme.txt

 Simply install and activate the plugin, browse to 'Comments' -> 'Disqus Latest Comments' menu, add in your Disqus shortname, then include the [disqus-latest] shortcode in the page, post or widget of your choosing.

 The configuration and options can be found in the WordPress administration.
-Browser to 'Comments' -> 'Disqus Latest Comments'.
+Browse to 'Comments' -> 'Disqus Latest Comments'.

-Options are available for:
+**Options are available for:**

 * Number of comments listed
 * To show avatars
 * Size of avatar images
 * Excerpt length (length of comment shown in widget)
 * A choice of three pre-configured styles - grey, blue and green
 * Ability to bypass caching (for debugging or attempting to bypass any caching plugins you may have installed)
 * Ability to translate Disqus time terms (for example 'days ago')

 You can see a working example of the plugin at [www.itsupportguides.com](http://www.itsupportguides.com/latest-comments/ "www.itsupportguides.com latest comments").